RootReturn0/Dictionary_Translate/README.md

 `python download.py`

-Choose tab `Corpora` and download `omw`.
+Choose tab `Corpora`, download `omw` and `wordnet`.
 If it still can not work properly, download everything relative to "wordnet".

 Enjoy `demo.py` now!